MarcoMene/epidemics-suppression/README.md

 3. `examples/time_evolution_examples.py` contains some examples running the complete algorithm in certain scenarios, and plotting the results.

-4. `examples/reproduction_number_time_evolution_span_parameters.py` contains a function that runs the algorithm several time, each with a different choice of the input parameters.
+4. `examples/reproduction_number_time_evolution_span_parameters.py` contains a function that runs the algorithm several times, each with a different choice of the input parameters.

 ## How to cite